 The Law Firm represents people seeking guardianship of relatives who can no longer handle their own affairs.
 We also represent proposed wards who may object to the guardianship.
 The Law Firm also serves as guardian or agent under a power of attorney.

-The Law Office of Donald D. Vanarelli represents veterans and their families seeking compensation or pension benefits from the United States Department of Veterans Affairs (VA).
+Vanarelli & Li, LLC represents veterans and their families seeking compensation or pension benefits from the United States Department of Veterans Affairs (VA).
 VA compensation is a disability benefit to compensate veterans for service-connected disabilities.
 VA pension is a needs-based benefit paid to veterans who served during a period of wartime, have limited income and resources, and are over age 65 or totally disabled.

 The Law Firm handles all family law matters, from the initial interview through appeal, by providing high quality legal services.
 Success may be achieved through litigation, or through alternative strategies such as mediation or collaborative practice; however, our focus remains on achieving client goals.